LuckyPray/DexKit/doc-source/src/en/guide/structural-zoom-table.md

 child matcher to `noneOf`. `allOf`, `anyOf`, and `noneOf` can be nested recursively.
 :::

+`usingNumbers` compares integer arguments by exact signed value across integer widths.
+Floating arguments interpret the restored 32/64-bit `const*` patterns as `float`/`double`, including short encodings of zero, with an absolute tolerance of less than `1e-6`.
+Arithmetic `lit8`/`lit16` operands only match integer arguments.
+Same-sign infinities and signed zeros compare equal; NaN never matches.
+Source-language types are not inferred.

 ### MethodsMatcher

 | Field Name | Type                                              | Description               |